CSVAD/philip/projects/finalProject/proposal.md

 As a youngster, I was fond of creating animated stick-figure GIFS using Microsoft paint as my main drawing tool.
 My plan is to return to this practice both for myself and in collaboration with an illustrator/painter who is interested in animation.

+"I like drawing and have wanted to try animation, but have felt overwhelmed an intimidated by the prospect of jumping into new tools.
+I'm looking forward to a fun and easy-to-use animation tool." - illustrator/painter partner

 ## Features

 * Quickly doodle some noodles, flip to the next frame and see the previous sketch as a semi-transparent reference layer (onion-skin).